CJWTX/PoohBot/PRIVACY_POLICY.md

 **Last updated: 6 September 2026**

 This Privacy Policy explains what data **PoohBot** (the "Bot") collects, how it is used, and how it is stored.
-The Bot is operated by **[YOUR NAME / ORGANIZATION]** ("we," "us," or "our").
+The Bot is operated by **Poohstrnak** ("we," "us," or "our").
 By adding the Bot to a Discord server or interacting with it, you acknowledge the practices described here.

-> **Note:** This is a general-purpose template reflecting the data the Bot
-> actually collects, based on its current features.
-It is not legal advice.
-> Review it — and ideally have a lawyer review it — before publishing, and
-> fill in every `[BRACKETED]` placeholder.

 ## 1. Data We Collect